 - Provide patient-centered nursing care based on a comprehensive and focused health assessment across the lifespan using sound clinical judgment as well as developmentally and culturally appropriate approaches.

 Walden’s BSN program is accredited by the Commission on Collegiate Nursing Education (CCNE).

 Find detailed information for this program, including possible occupations, completion rate, program costs, and median student loan debt.

-Walden University’s DNP, MSN, and BSN programs are accredited by the Commission on Collegiate Nursing Education (CCNE), One Dupont Circle, NW, Suite 530, Washington, D.C.
-20036, 1-202-887-6791.
+Walden University’s DNP, MSN, and BSN programs are accredited by the Commission on Collegiate Nursing Education (CCNE), 655 K St., NW, Suite 750, Washington, DC 20001, 1-202-887-6791.
 CCNE is a national accrediting agency recognized by the U.S. Department of Education and ensures the quality and integrity of baccalaureate and graduate education programs.
 For students, accreditation signifies program innovation and continuous self-assessment.